The Hidden Language of the Nervous System: Understanding Your Animal Defences

 Fight + Freeze

-Dynamic: One partner becomes controlling, defensive or quick to anger, while the other shuts down and goes quiet.
+Dynamic: One partner becomes controlling, defensive, or quick to anger, while the other shuts down and goes quiet.

 How it feels: The “fight” partner feels frustrated by the silence, while the “freeze” partner feels overwhelmed and unsafe in the face of intensity.